 Clerics don’t have much use for tools, and their saving throws are mostly already good since they’re proficienct in both Wisdom and Charisma saves.

-Druids don’t have much use for tools, and their saving throws are mostly already good since they’re proficienct in both Intelligence and Wisdom saves.
+Druids don’t have much use for tools, and their saving throws are already good since they’re proficient in both Intelligence and Wisdom saves.

 A skill and a tool give the Fighter something useful to do outside of combat, and Vedalken Dispassion protects you from effects which can usually incapacitate martial characters with ease.

 An extra skill helps close the skill gap between the Monk and the Rogue, especially with the extra d4 to somewhat make up for Expertise.
 Monks are proficienct in Strength and Dexterity saves until you get Diamond Body at level 14, so Vedalken Dispassion provides an extremely useful defense until you hit that point.

 An extra skill and a tool will help you expand beyond Face skills.
 Vedalken Dispassion provides some protection on mental saves until Aura of Protection comes online.
 Because this build is so incredibly defensive, I recommend putting your ability score increases into either Strength or Dexterity and Constitution and focus primarily on offense, otherwise you’re fall into tank falacy territory.

 The Ranger’s Wisdom saving throws aren’t so bad as the Barbarian or the Fighters, but they’re not proficienct in any mental saves, so Vedalken Dispassion is a great defense.
 Tireless Precision helps close the skipp gap between the ranger and the rogue.